- Valley-Bell Connector

 PROPOSED DEVELOPMENT IN THE AREA

-- 603 Total Acres of Commercial and Industrial development is currently approved thru zoning PUD.
+- 460 acres of Commercial and Industrial development is currently approved thru zoning PUD.

 - Water and sewer were installed in 2019 in the proposed corridor.